 With social media, you don’t own your followers – Mark Zuckerberg does.
 And if Mark decides to suspend your Facebook account tomorrow you’re screwed; all that hard work building followers and likes down the drain.

 With emails, however, you own that list and no one can take it away from you.
 As the old saying goes, possession is nine-tenths of the law.

 Email vs. Social – let’s do the math

 Having 100,000 social media followers might seem great, but believe it or not, having only 10,000 email subscribers is far more valuable and will result in more sales.
-Let’s do the math:

 Using Facebook as an example, only approximately 6% of your followers will see your published posts.
 Recent changes in Facebook's algorithm significantly limit the reach of organic posts.

-Average open rates for email, however, are closer to 20%.
+Open rates for email, however, are closer to 20%.
 And if you’ve picked up your free copy of Anatomy of a Great Sales Email you’ve learned how I generate open rates in excess of 60%.